-For more details about his research, presentations, and other academic activities visit Hong Qu's Harvard Scholars page.
+For more details about his research, presentations, and other academic activities visit his Harvard Scholars page.

 Harvard Kennedy School is proud of its energetic involvement in the world.
 To better understand how to solve public problems by improving policy and leadership, we engage directly with policymakers, public leaders, governments, nonprofit organizations, and for-profit businesses whose activities affect those problems.
 However, we recognize that such engagement can raise questions about perceived and potential conflicts of interest, so we disclose publicly the key professional activities of our faculty outside the Kennedy School.